emoticol/emoticol/README.md

 **`omw`** - "On my way"

 **`goml`** - "Get off my lawn!" - Can be used in two ways.
-The first is in response to someone ssaying something like "Hey, did you see that the new iPhone 17 is out?".
+The first is in response to someone saying something like "Hey, did you see that the new iPhone 17 is out?".
 A `goml` response here would mean that the responded is not interested in such fancy new contraptions, their bag phone works just fine thank you very nice.
 The second would be as a mild epithet use in response to someone saying something like "That new iPhone 17 is garbage.
 What's a phone without a screen?
 I'm not getting those ocular implants."
 A `goml` response here is the respondent poking fun at the OP.